-EMAIL SMLS-NRT@UMASS.EDU FOR AN APPLICATION FOR FALL 2017; DEADLINE IS JULY 31
+EMAIL SMLS-NRT@UMASS.EDU FOR AN APPLICATION TODAY!

 This traineeship engages faculty and students at the University of Massachusetts Amherst in a new graduate education model that trains students in T-shaped skills.
 The vertical bar on the T represents the depth of related skills and expertise in a single field, whereas the horizontal bar is the ability to collaborate across disciplines with experts in other areas and to apply knowledge in areas of expertise other than one's own.
 The program will provide training breadth across multiple professional and other technical skill areas while developing quality depth in the trainee’s area of specialization.
 Life scientists, physical scientists and engineers will be brought together to generate dynamic team leadership skills and to catalyze innovation.
 The program is designed to serve both masters and doctoral students in the science and engineering workforce.
 74 students will be trained, many of them directing their career aims beyond research or academia to work in industry, government, and teaching-intensive professional jobs.
 Connections to industry, facilitated by the Institute for Applied Life Sciences at UMass Amherst, will benefit the trainees and strengthen the broader life sciences ecosystem.
 This training is essential for preparing highly skilled STEM students for the modern economy of the 21st century.
 New knowledge and paradigms will generated for the broader graduate education community.
 The program has a strong evaluation and feedback component to ensure that its methods and effectiveness are measureable and impactful.